 "Sometimes you get the feeling it's not doing football any good.
 The quality is suffering."

 Hummels said: "The level at this European Championship was not what we had hoped for.
 There were many teams who didn't want to do anything with the ball and just packed men behind the ball."

 What is the Euro 2020 format?

-It will see six groups (A-F) of four teams compete in three group stage matches before knockout football to decide the two teams to compete in the final.
+Six groups (A-F) of four teams competed in three group stage matches before knockout football decided the two teams to compete in the final.

-The top two teams in each group will qualify for the knockout stage along with the four best third placed finishers, meaning eight teams will go home after the groups.
+The top two teams in each group qualified for the knockout stage along with the four best third placed finishers, meaning eight teams went home after the groups.

-A Round of 16 will determine who makes it through to the quarter finals, with the winners reaching the semi finals and the winners of the last four games will play the final.
+A Round of 16 determined who made it through to the quarter finals, with the winners reaching the semi finals and the winners of the last four games will play the final.

 Who are the teams competing at Euro 2020?

 Group D: England, Croatia, Czech Republic, Scotland